 On July 5, 2011, Allstate Insurance Company and certain of its affiliated entities filed a complaint against MS&Co. in the Supreme Court of NY, styled Allstate Insurance Company, et al. v.
 Morgan Stanley, et al. An amended complaint was filed on September 9, 2011, and alleges that the defendants made untrue statements and material omissions in the sale to the plaintiffs of certain mortgage pass-through certificates backed by securitization trusts containing residential mortgage loans.
 The total amount of certificates allegedly issued and/or sold to the plaintiffs by MS&Co. was approximately \$104 million.
 The complaint raised common law claims of fraud, fraudulent inducement, aiding and abetting fraud, and negligent misrepresentation and seeks, among other things, compensatory and/or recessionary damages associated with the plaintiffs' purchases of such certificates.
-On March 15, 2013, the court denied in substantial part the defendants' motion to dismiss the amended complaint, which order MS&Co. appealed on April 11, 2013.
-On May 3, 2013, MS&Co. filed its answer to the amended complaint.
 On January 16, 2015, the parties reached an agreement to settle the litigation.